 The importance Weil places on providing these services to the community is demonstrated by our goal of having all lawyers at the Firm perform 50 hours of pro bono work each year.
 Toward that end, every partner is expected to work on a pro bono matter every year, and every new attorney – including lateral partners – is required to take on a pro bono matter.
 Since our current policy was instituted in 2005, Weil has performed more than 1 million hours of pro bono work and has had a meaningful effect on thousands of lives.

 Our Finest Hours

 Our pro bono efforts extend across our offices in the United States and well beyond.
 Weil attorneys from Miami to Silicon Valley and London to Warsaw donate their time, skill, and energy to improving the lives of fellow citizens in their own cities.
 They support an array of not-for-profit organizations, many of which work to redress legal wrongs and ameliorate humanitarian problems well beyond their own national borders.
 Each year Weil holds a Pro Bono Week to highlight and galvanize these efforts in every office.

 Not-for-Profit Practice Group

-Weil’s leadership position and premier expertise in counseling not-for-profit organizations is overseen and marshalled by the Firm’s Not-for-Profit Practice Group.
-Founded in 2006, the Group consists of Weil lawyers, from a wide cross-section of practice specialties, each having extensive experience with and highly regarded for his or her work with not-for-profit organizations.
+Weil’s leadership position and longstanding expertise in counseling not-for-profit organizations is overseen and marshalled by the Firm’s Not-for-Profit Practice Group.
+Founded in 2006, the Group consists of Weil lawyers, from a wide cross-section of practice areas, each having extensive experience with not-for-profit organizations.

 Pro Bono Committee